jgrenat/personal-website/content/blog/personal-kanban.md

 }
 ---

-A few years ago, I've had the chance to attend [a presentation from Eric Siber](https://eric.siber.fr/conferences/#personalkanbandepuislestranches) (FR) about personal kanban which led me to try it myself with great success.
+A few years ago, I've had the chance to attend [a presentation from Eric Siber 🇫🇷](https://eric.siber.fr/conferences/#personalkanbandepuislestranches) (a former mentor at Viseo) about personal kanban which led me to try it myself with great success.
 Today, it's my turn to share my experience with this tool.

 ## What is it?